NicholasAntonov/super-tiny-interpreter/README.md

 Welcome to The Super Tiny Interpreter.
 It's an ultra simplified example of all the major pieces of a modern interpreter written in easy to read JavaScript.
-Reading through it can help you learn about how most interpreter work end to end.
+Reading through it can help you learn about how most interpreters work end to end.

 ### Why should I care?